Because Happiness Matters

 You've probably heard about mindfulness and/or meditation before.
 Most people have.
-But usually, when people think of mindfulness or meditation, they think of bald people in robes, chanting with a incense on the top of some mountain somewhere.
+But usually, when people think of mindfulness or meditation, they think of bald people in robes, chanting with a incense on the top of some mountain or in a far away temple somewhere.
 A lot of people assume that it's a religious practice and steer clear because of that.
+Other people misunderstand mindfulness meditation and think it has to do with clearing thoughts from your mind, and they give up trying when they realise they cannot do it.
 But none of that is exactly true.
 Yes, Buddhist monks meditate.
 No, they aren't the only ones.
-No, it doesn't have to be religious, but many religions do it in one form or another.
+No, it doesn't have to be religious, but many religions do it in one form or another, without calling it meditation.

+Mindfulness is one of the many forms of meditation.
+It has been proven to be one of the most beneficial forms for human health and wellbeing.
 Simply put, the term "mindfulness" refers to a moment-by-moment, non-judgmental, awareness of our thoughts, feelings, physical sensations, and surrounding environment.
 That's it.
 Using mindfulness, we can better see things as they are, without falling victim to fears, anxieties, prejudices, or other types of negative thinking.
-Mindfulness helps us to connect to our situation as it is, in reality.
+Mindfulness helps us to connect to reality, as it is.

 Meditation is a process of training the mind to develop meta-cognition (a brain function in the pre-frontal cortex), which gives us better control over our flight-or-fight reaction (a brain function in the limbic system), so that we don't accidentally over-react to things because we can't control ourselves.
 We can use practicing meditation to develop our brain function so that it inproves our capacity for mindfulness.
 As well, it can help us set intentions for tasks and maintain focus, improve interactions, get better overall outcomes, and generally feel more like the driver of our own destiny, rather than the passenger on Mr. Toad's wild ride.